tohyuting/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Medical products/supplies**: The items / tools / medicine consumed by patients
 * **Supplier**: The companies / entities providing the sources of medical products
-* **Warehouse**: The places where the medical supplies are channeled to and kept.
-The storage condition of these warehouses are managed by the manager, which is our app user
+* **Warehouse**: The places where the medical supplies are channelled to and kept.
+The storage condition of these warehouses is managed by the manager, which is our app user

 #### Command Prefix
 <div markdown="span" class="alert alert-info">:information_source: </div> Note: Command links are directed to